Hamzah1507/Medical-Diagnosis-AI/README.md

-That's an impressive project!
-Here is a ready-to-use README for your GitHub repository, Medical-Diagnosis-AI, based on the details you provided.

 🩺 AI-Powered Medical Diagnosis Assistant with Explainable AI This project develops a high-performance, explainable, and interactive AI assistant for preliminary medical risk assessment across a broad spectrum of diseases.
 It utilizes advanced ensemble deep learning and traditional machine learning models, coupled with cutting-edge Explainable AI (XAI) techniques to provide transparent and trustworthy predictions.